LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/plugins/schemas.md

 - [API Docs](https://openusd.org/release/api/_usd__page__generating_schemas.html)

 ## Overview <a name="overview"></a>
-For both examples will start of with the example schema that USD ships with in its official repo.
+For both examples we'll start of with the example schema that USD ships with in its official repo.

 You can copy and paste the [content](https://github.com/PixarAnimationStudios/OpenUSD/blob/release/extras/usd/examples/usdSchemaExamples/schema.usda) into a file and then follow along or take the prepared files from [here](https://github.com/LucaScheller/VFX-UsdSurvivalGuide/tree/main/files/plugins/schemas) that ship with this repo.